Strong Converse Exponent for State Dependent Channels With Full State Information at the Sender: Abstract

 \section{Abstract}

-We consider the state dependent channels with full state information with at the sender and partial state information at the receiver.
-For this state dependent channel, the channel capacity under rate constraint on the state information at the decoder was determined by Steinberg.
+We consider the state dependent channels with full state information with at the sender.
+For this state dependent channel, the channel capacity was determined by Gel'fand and Pinsker.
 In this paper, we study the correct probability of decoding at rates above the capacity.
 We prove that when the transmission rate is above the capacity this probability goes to zero exponentially and derive an explicit lower bound of this exponent function.